Applicable to: Office 2019/2016/365

 Here’s a question from Mike:

-“I know how to create Access forms and insert user input into a database table, but is there a way to automatically import data from an Excel workbook into an Access database table instead”?
+“I know how to create Access forms and capture user input into a database table, but as i have already gathered there a way to automatically import data from an Excel workbook into an Access database table instead”?

 Good question, Thanks.
 Yes, you can automatically import data from an Excel worksheet into new and existing Access tables so that later you can run queries and data analyses against that data set.
 Read on for the step by step data acquisition instructions from Excel.

-- If we want to create a table and insert the imported Excel data into it, check on import the source data into a new table in the current database and click OK.
+- In this case, we want to go ahead and create a table and then insert the imported Excel data into it.
+Therefore, we’ll select import the source data into a new table in the current database and click OK.

-- If your Excel spreadsheet has column headings mark the First Row Contains.. check box; then hit Next.
+- If your Excel spreadsheet has column headings, make sure to mark the First Row Contains.. check box; then hit Next.

 - Then select each column to modify the field name and data type if needed.